llazarini/smart-assistants/README.md

 Create Smart LLM Assistants with Memory, Function calling and more to come.

-*The library and documentation is still in development*
+*The library and documentation is still in development* *I don't recommend using it in production yet*

 #### Installation